nisa-nz/admins/CONSTITUTION.md

 > - Vice President: Organize and maintain communication with NISA leaders.
 Facilitate all NISA events and activities.
 Assist the President and Secretary when needed.

 > - Secretary: Maintain the GitHub repository and Airtable database.
 Record meetings, coordinate event logistics, and assist the President and Vice President when needed.

+# Leaders

+Leaders will assist the focus of all NISA activity towards current industry standards

+Each month a single leader will join the Admin table to help organize that months events, as well as present a keynote at the end of the month meetup.
+The leaders keynote must include the following information:

+> - their journey into the workforce

+> - their current position and duties

+> - advice for members as they prepare to enter the workforce

 # Finance